Attunity (ATTU) PT Raised to $20.00

-Several hedge funds have recently added to or reduced their stakes in the stock.
-Acadian Asset Management LLC purchased a new position in shares of Attunity during the 2nd quarter worth about $3,016,000.
-Renaissance Technologies LLC boosted its stake in shares of Attunity by 24.5% during the 4th quarter.
-Renaissance Technologies LLC now owns 225,700 shares of the technology company’s stock worth $1,575,000 after purchasing an additional 44,400 shares during the period.
-Essex Investment Management Co.
-LLC purchased a new position in shares of Attunity during the 2nd quarter worth about $1,788,000.
-Deutsche Bank AG boosted its stake in shares of Attunity by 100.4% during the 4th quarter.
-Deutsche Bank AG now owns 70,956 shares of the technology company’s stock worth $495,000 after purchasing an additional 35,556 shares during the period.
-Finally, Whetstone Capital Advisors LLC purchased a new position in shares of Attunity during the 1st quarter worth about $242,000.
-27.42% of the stock is owned by hedge funds and other institutional investors.
+Institutional investors have recently made changes to their positions in the company.
+Whetstone Capital Advisors LLC acquired a new stake in shares of Attunity during the first quarter valued at about $242,000.
+Renaissance Technologies LLC grew its stake in Attunity by 24.5% in the fourth quarter.
+Renaissance Technologies LLC now owns 225,700 shares of the technology company’s stock worth $1,575,000 after purchasing an additional 44,400 shares in the last quarter.
+Deutsche Bank AG grew its stake in Attunity by 100.4% in the fourth quarter.
+Deutsche Bank AG now owns 70,956 shares of the technology company’s stock worth $495,000 after purchasing an additional 35,556 shares in the last quarter.
+FNY Investment Advisers LLC acquired a new position in Attunity in the second quarter worth about $162,000.
+Finally, Essex Investment Management Co.
+LLC acquired a new position in Attunity in the second quarter worth about $1,788,000.
+Institutional investors own 27.42% of the company’s stock.

 Attunity Company Profile